GreyLimit/asm68c9/README.md

 This is a relatively simple minded, simple assembler for the Motorola 6809 written as a single C source file accepting a fairly broad set of assembler directives accepting the main code related directives from the early Motorola code through to more recently accepted common directives.

-It only accepts the Motorola 6809 opcodes, though with modest work I would expect it would be easily extended to cover the Hitachi 6309 derivatives.
+It only accepts the Motorola 6809 opcodes, though with modest work I expect it would be easily extended to cover the Hitachi 6309 derivatives.

 Speed was not a design criteria, so the program executes at least three passes of the source code to ensure that all labels have "stabilised" on a set value, the last pass generating the output.